 In each of your four seats, you will share an office with your supervisor, which means you will always have someone to guide you in your day-to-day work.
 In each seat you will have a mid-seat and end-of-seat performance review to help you identify areas of strength as well as areas for development.
 You will also receive plenty of real-time feedback.

 The seats you undertake will depend on your own personal preferences and development needs.
-We require our trainees to undertake one Corporate and one Finance seat with some trainees completing a secondment in our Hong Kong, Paris or New York offices.
+We require our trainees to undertake one Corporate and one Finance seat with some trainees completing a secondment in our US offices.

-The mentoring and support you receive as a trainee means you can progress and reach your goals sooner than most law firms.
-You will be allocated a partner mentor, who will be your go-to for advice and guidance throughout the full two years of your training.
+The training, mentoring and support you receive as a trainee means you can progress and reach your goals sooner than most law firms.
+Here is what you can expect to help you develop:

 Mid-seat and end of seat performance review

 Departmental training every time you move seats

 A partner mentor, who will be there to advise and guide you throughout the full two years of your training contract